lnginyard/lnginyard/README.md

 ### The name is Lorenzo...Or you may call me Zo!
 **************
-#### I was born, raised and still reside in Washington, D.C., The Nation's Capital🏛🇺🇸❗ My career origin is heavily placed in finance and accounting, ranging from positions such as Payroll & Accounting Specialist to Finacial Data Analyst and Sr Accoungting Assistant.
-I've worked in industries such as Defense, Education, Law, Health and Non-Profit.
-More recently, I've been breaking into Technology by becoming a Software Engineer; specializing in programming langages such as Pyhton, Javascript, HTML, and CSS.
-I've also learned how to design architecture diagrams to visualize cloud structures and system architecture, along with deploying high-availability web applications using cloud services from Big Tech compnaies such as, AWS, Azure and more recently Google Cloud & IBM/zOs mainframe system.
+#### I was born, raised and still reside in Washington, D.C., The Nation's Capital🏛🇺🇸❗ Breaking into Tech as a Software Engineer; specializing in programming langages such as Pyhton, Javascript, HTML, and CSS.
+I also have a love for cloud computing with AWS, Azure and more recently Google Cloud & IBM/zOs mainframe system.
 All in all, I'm just a multifauceted person who loves to learn and create new things as much as I can.

 - I'm also a lifelong learner that loves to learn new things daily (whether big or small) and pass the knowledge on to those who inquires within or expresses interest📚 #EachOneTeachOne❗️